matthiasgeihs/fhe_string/README.md

 ## Development

-The following commands can be used for testing and evaluation during development.
+The following commands can be used for testing, evaluation, and docs generation during development.
 ```bash
 # all tests
 cargo test --release